LFDT-Lockness/generic-ec/README.md

 # General elliptic curve cryptography

-The library provides a set of simple abstractions boosting your experience of doing elliptic curve arithmetic in Rust.
+The library provides a set of simple abstractions boosting experience of doing elliptic curve arithmetic in Rust.
 Aim is to **stay simple**, **generic**, and **secure**.
 It's handy for developers who implement MPC, zero-knowledge protocols, or any other elliptic crypto algorithms.

 ## Overview

-Crate provides three primitives: `Point<E>` which stands for elliptic point, `Scalar<E>` that's an integer modulus group order, and `SecretScalar<E>` which is a scalar representing some sensitive value (e.g. secret key). `E` here indicates the choice of elliptic curve, it could be any [supported curve][supported curves], e.g. `Point<Secp256k1>` is an elliptic point on secp256k1 curve.
+Crate provides three primitives: a point on elliptic curve `Point<E>`, an integer modulus group order `Scalar<E>`, and a secret scalar carrying some sensitive value (e.g. secret key) `SecretScalar<E>`. `E` stands for a choice of elliptic curve, it could be any [supported curve][supported curves], e.g. `Point<Secp256k1>` is an elliptic point on secp256k1 curve.

-## Arithmetic
+## Exposed API

-All arithmetic operations are supported: you can add two points, multiply point by a scalar, inverse the scalar modulo group order, and so on.
-See [examples] sections.
+Limiting API is exposed: elliptic point arithmetic (points addition, negation, multiplying at scalar), scalar arithmetic (addition, multiplication, inverse modulo prime group order), encode/decode to bytes represenstation, hash to curve, and hash to scalar.

+We intentionally do not expose primitives like retrieveing point coordinates, field elements (integers modulo curve order).

 ## Security & guarantees